A Wonderful World (Tony Bennett and k.d. lang album)

 A Wonderful World is an album by Tony Bennett and k.d. lang released in 2002.

 It later won the Grammy Award for Best Traditional Pop Vocal Album.
 In the U.S., the album achieved gold record status, and reached top 40 in the UK.

+On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.